-Chileans celebrate and enjoy life with great gusto and they love nothing more than to share this love of life with others.
-As the heart of Chile, Santiago has something to appeal to everyone – from rich cultural experiences to wild fiestas and everything in between.
-Expats living in this bustling and cosmopolitan city will find that there is never a shortage of fun and interesting events.
+Chileans celebrate and enjoy life with great gusto, and they love nothing more than to share it with others.
+Santiago, the vibrant capital at the heart of this South American country, has something to appeal to everyone – from rich cultural experiences to wild fiestas and everything in between.
+Expats living in this bustling and cosmopolitan city will find that there is never a shortage of fun and exciting events.

 Annual events in Santiago

 Santiago a Mil International Theatre Festival (January)

 With hundreds of performances at all sorts of venues, attendees of this festival will be spoilt for choice.
 Founded in 1994 and still going strong, the festival was born of the conviction that everyone should have access to theatre.
 The festival’s name refers implicitly to 1,000 pesos – the starting price of tickets in the festival’s early years.
 This figure is higher now because of inflation, but tickets are still far below the traditionally high prices of theatre, and some shows at the festival can be attended for free.

 Lollapalooza Chile (March)

 The Chilean edition of this famous music festival has its roots in the original Lollapalooza festival in the US.
 Chile’s version of Lollapalooza definitely holds its own, attracting hundreds of thousands of festival-goers each year and playing host to the best music acts from Chile and beyond.
 A wide spectrum of musical genres is represented at the festival, including rock, pop, dance and rap.

 Santiago Marathon (May)

 Fitness buffs in Santiago will relish the opportunity to test themselves during the annual Santiago Marathon.
 With plenty of spectators to cheer them on at all stages of the race, participants can choose to take part in the full marathon of 26 miles (42km), the half-marathon of 13 miles (21km) or a short marathon of 6 miles (10km).